musician and stuff

 I am Laonikos, a musician and wilderness guide living in Helsinki.
 (I'm originally from Greece, though.)
 Here's my elevator pitch:

 My three passions are wilderness, music and people.
-Through my work, I seek to explore ways in which wilderness and music can create engaging and empowering experiences for people.
+Through my work, I seek to explore ways in which wilderness and music can help us connect to ourselves, to each other, and to the world around us.

 I studied composition and piano at Guildhall in London, and I am also a qualified wilderness guide.
 At the moment I am on the GLOMAS masters programme in Sibelius Academy, and I work seasonally as a guide.
 Which is great.

 I like collaborating with other artists, and my favourite wikipedia page is by far the List of Common Misconceptions.
-I hitchhike and couchsurf, I make hammocks, and I love good chocolate and Belgian beer.
+I hitchhike and couchsurf, I make hammocks, I love the winters in Finland, and I enjoy good chocolate and Belgian beer.

 I believe in honesty.
 I believe in play, in sharing, in dance.